 This book is geared towards people who are largely unsophisticated about money and who have gotten into trouble with debt in the past.
-But that isn’t everyone and there are people who leverage debt to increase wealth.
+But that isn’t everyone and there are people who leverage debt to build wealth.

 TMM goes on at length about how it’s a myth that making loans to or co-signing for family and friends is a good idea because you’re helping someone.
 I don’t think anyone thinks these things are a good idea so that’s not really a myth in need of busting.

-Ramsey considers needing a credit card to build credit a myth.
+Ramsey considers needing a credit card to build credit a money myth.
 He thinks having a credit card means having debt and for some people, it does mean that.
 But there are people who use credit cards responsibly and used that way, they are a good tool to build your credit.

-Another myth he wants to bust is that you need a credit card to rent a car, a hotel room and to make online purchases.
+Another money myth he wants to bust is that you need a credit card to rent a car, a hotel room and to make online purchases.
 He says a debit card allows you to do those things.

 True for buying online but I know it’s not true for renting a car and a hotel.I’ve done both recently and I indeed, needed a credit card.